 - Add tracking stickers for goals and habits

 - Project Tracking

-HOW I USE MY MONTHLY NOTES PAGE IN EC LIFE PLANNER
+HOW I USE THE MONTHLY NOTES PAGE IN EC LIFE PLANNER

 HOW I USE MY WEEKLY CALENDAR IN EC LIFE PLANNER

 Since my original post on how I organize my planner, I have tried all the layouts for the Erin Condren Life Planners they’ve released: vertical, horizontal, and hourly.
-I keep going back to my original though which is the vertical since it makes the most sense for my schedule.
+I keep going back to my original though which is the vertical since it makes the most sense for my schedule and my brain.